Ridgeway (London): Future proposals

-At the western end of the Ridgeway, the housing association Peabody Trust have applied to build 930 homes adjacent to Plumstead bus garage.
+At the western end of the Ridgeway, the housing association Peabody Trust in association with Berkeley Group have applied to build 1,750 homes adjacent to Plumstead bus garage.
+As part of the planning process for this development, extensive archaeological excavations were carried out along Pettman Cresent adjacent to the Plumstead end of the Ridgeway.
 Improvements to existing public spaces around the development will include improvements to pathways that pass the Ridgeway.
 Proposals have been put forward by the Pharaoh Project to create a 'biodome' within the underpass at Pettman Crescent adjacent to the Plumstead entrance of the Ridgeway.
 Planning applications have been submitted for the construction of film studios opposite the entrance to the Ridgeway and Kellner Road, and within the disused Plumstead power station on White Hart Road to the South of the Ridgeway.
+Devon and Cornwall Railways Limited have had plans approved to reinstate the Plumstead Goods Yard next to the Ridgeway as a fully active freight site to receive aggregate and other rail imported material to serve London.

 Peabody Trust have been working to open up access to the Ridgeway from the Thames Path and have partnered with Sustrans to work on proposals to develop a route from Southmere Lake via the Ridgeway through the former Thamesview Golf Centre to the River Thames.

 TfL rail proposals

 In a presentation by TfL to the Greenwich Council, they proposed an extension of the Gospel Oak to Barking London Overground train service from the new Barking Riverside station to Thamesmead Central and via Plumstead to Woolwich Arsenal that would take a route along the eastern section of the Ridgeway or Belvedere station using the eastern section of the Ridgeway.
 However, other Overground and DLR options would not be using the Ridgeway.